spartarocks123/BRFSS_multimorbidity_project/README.md

 - Cleaned and recoded BRFSS variables into analytic categories.
 - Removed invalid or missing categories (e.g., “Don’t know / Refused”).
 - Constructed multimorbidity variable.
-- Applied weighted reference level selection (most frequent category as baseline).
+- Applied weighted reference level selection (most frequent categories as baseline).

 **SQL Workaround & Skills Highlighted:**

 Due to complications with importing the BRFSS dataset directly into MySQL, the derived analytic table `brfss_cleaned` was manually created with explicit column types.
 Sample rows were inserted using `INSERT INTO ...
 VALUES` statements.
-SQL was then used to demonstrate key data processing operations, including:
+SQL is currently being used to demonstrate key data processing operations, including:

 - **Table creation with constraints** (`PRIMARY KEY`, `UNIQUE`, `NOT NULL`, `DEFAULT`)
 - **Data insertion and updates** (`INSERT INTO`, `UPDATE`)